SysKitTeam/docs-monitor/get-to-know-syskit-monitor/reports/event-log-reports.md

 ## Blocked IP Addresses

-SysKit Monitor detects potentially malicious IP addresses – this report shows the list of blocked IP addresses via Windows Firewall rules.
+Syskit Monitor detects potentially malicious IP addresses – this report shows the list of blocked IP addresses via Windows Firewall rules.

 In order to be able to see this report, you should necessarily have the **Extract Event Log** system job enabled and running.